life-itself/web3/README.md

 * [Web3 is going just great](https://web3isgoinggreat.com/) - A timeline of scams related to cryptocurrencies, NFTs, and web3 projects since the beginning of 2021 by Molly White

 ### DAOs

+* [Is The DAO going to be DOA?](https://steemit.com/crypto-news/@dan/is-the-dao-going-to-be-doa) - 2016-05-16 - by Dan Larimer (founder of BitShares and much else).
+Larimer sets out most of the basic critiques of DAOs as governance innovation extremely well:
+  > Fancy technology can obscure our assessment of what is really going on.
+The DAO solves a single problem: the corrupt trustee or administrator.
+It replaces voluntary compliance with a corporation’s charter under threat of lawsuit, with automated compliance with software defined rules.
+This subtle change may be enough to bypass regulatory hurdles facing traditional trustee’s and administrators, but it doesn’t solve most of the problems the regulations were attempting to address.
+  >
+  > What The DAO doesn’t solve is all of the other problems inherent with any joint venture.
+These are people problems, economic problems, and political problems.
+In some sense, The DAO creates many new problems caused by its ridged rules and expensive machine-enforced process for change.
+  >
+  > The DAO doesn’t solve the “group trap” where by losers subsidize winners.
+It disempowers the individual actor and forces him to submit to group decision making.
+It doesn’t make raising money cheaper for companies, it just adds blockchain-enforced bureaucratic and political processes.
 * [DAOs and the nature of human collaboration](https://world.hey.com/marin/daos-and-the-nature-of-human-collaboration-be162918) - 2021-08-12 by Marin Petrov.
 A critique of DAOs and technosolutionism.

 ### NFTs